Kokonoe stable: History

 Chiyonofuji died in July 2016.
 Sanoyama-oyakata (the former Chiyotaikai) succeeded him as the Kokonoe stablemaster.

 In February 2021 Kokonoe stable moved to new premises in Okudo, Katsushika ward.
 The previous space in Sumida was converted into a restaurant, Chanko Chiyonofuji, named after the late grand champion.
 The restaurant opened in February 2023 and overlooks the dohyō training space formerly used by the stable.
 Various trophies won by Chiyonofuji over the years are also displayed.

 On 7 February 2023, Kokonoe stable, along with Ōshima stable and Futagoyama stable, signed a partnership and cooperation agreement with the Katsushika Ward of Tokyo.
 The agreement was presented as having the objective of cooperating further in a wide range of areas, including tourism, culture, sports, and educational promotion, and work closely to revitalize local communities.

+In October 2023 it was announced that an underage makushita division wrestler was found to have been drinking during the autumn regional tour.
+The wrestler in question had arrived to the tour venue in Ōbu, Aichi on the morning of 15 October and was then transported to a hospital for acute alcohol poisoning.
+Kokonoe oyakata and the other wrestlers involved were expelled from the tour and returned to their stable in Tokyo.
+On 24 October it was announced that Kokonoe had been suspended for an undetermined amount of time, along with the underage wrestler.
+A second wrestler was suspended the following day.
+On 26 October Nikkan Sports, quoting a source, reported that Kononoe berated the wrestler that was caught drinking, both in the hospital and during a Sumo Association inquiry.
+The source added that Kokonoe had punished the wrestler during sumo workouts and had banned him from going out for one year.
+A few days before the suspensions were announced, the wrestler was said to have run away from Kokonoe stable to return to his parents and had his top knot cut off at a barber shop.

 Ring name conventions

 Traditionally many wrestlers at this stable, often on reaching the sandanme division, take ring names or shikona that begin with the characters 千代 (read: chiyo), meaning "a thousand generations", in deference to the founder, Chiyonoyama and also his later successor Chiyonofuji.
 As of March 2018, all wrestlers at the stable, including those in the bottom two divisions, have this prefix.